IMAWAISAHMAD/IMAWAISAHMAD/README.md

 ## 👨🏻‍💻 &nbsp;About Me

-🖥 &nbsp;Self taught and self motivated Full-Stack Developer\
+🖥 &nbsp; Self-taught and self-motivated Full-Stack Developer\
-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp; I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Cloud Native and Mobile Web Computing at the Presidential Initiative for Artificial Intelligence & Computing.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp; Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can send me an email at awais.ahmad1990@yahoo.com I'll try to respond as soon as I can.
+✉️ &nbsp; You can send me an email at awais.ahmad1990@yahoo.com I'll try to respond as soon as I can.

 ## 🛠 &nbsp;Tech Stack